-As you see, contingency planning is not just about major disasters.
+As you can see, contingency planning is not just about major disasters.
 On a smaller scale, it's about preparing for events such as the loss of data, people, customers, and suppliers, and other disruptive unknowns.
-That's why it's important to make contingency planning a normal part of your everyday business operations.
+That's why it's important to make contingency planning a normal part of the way your business works.

 The need for contingency planning emerges from a thorough analysis of the risks that your organization faces.
 It's also useful in thinking about new and ongoing projects: what happens when 'Plan A' doesn't go as expected?
 Sometimes Plan A simply means 'business as usual.'
 Other times, with more sophisticated risk management plans, Plan A is your first response to deal with an identified risk – and when Plan A doesn't work, you use your contingency plan.